emanol/caredash-assignment/README.md

 ## Design
 Scalability: this app uses flask's builtin testing server, which is not designed for a production workload.
 In order to scale up this app, one should deploy to a proper web server such as Apache or Nginx.

 Error Handling: The server will respond with an error message in the event that a doctor/review doesn't exist, or in the event that the JSON field attached to a POST request is not properly formatted.
+The fields are case sensitive (e.g. 'doctor' is correct; 'Doctor' is incorrect').
 When a post request successfully completes, a copy of the post request as well as a newly generated id field are returned.

 Data Model: I replicated the data model as described in the assignment.
 The name field is not unique for doctors since there are doctors that share the same name.

+## Testing
+- GET/POST tested using postman chrome extension.

 ## Libraries used
 - mysqlclient